jure-praznikar/Graphlets-B-value/README.md

 The components of the graphlet degree vector, which describes the complexity<br> of the wiring of a given atom, can be used in a multiple linear regression model <br>
 to predict atomic displacement parameters in protein structures. <br>
-For details see:<br>
+For details see:(TO DO!)<br>
-By default Bilogucal unit 1 from pdb file is selected.
-Otherwise, all chains,
+By default, Biological unit 1 is selected from the pdb file.  <br>
-asymmetric unit is selected!!! (to je za dodelat!!!!!)
+Otherwise, all chains in the asymmetric unit are selected. <br>

 ### **Prerequisites for running R scripts**